adelevie/ecfs-python/README.md

 - package for pip
 - implement `get_comment_data_for_comment_url`.
 This would return information about the filing, such as date filed, name of filer, and an option to make an additional HTTP request to get the full text.
 - tests (maybe)
+- filter by date.
+This would allow you to scrape once, save the data (e.g. as json somewhere), then each day thereafter, incrementally retreive only new filings.
+You could then append the new filing data to the json file.

 ## How